 Ruby

-An interpreted, object-oriented, open-source programming language often used for web development.
+Ruby is an interpreted, object-oriented, open-source programming language designed for simplicity and productivity, commonly used for web development.

 According to our data, Ruby is the 5th most popular programming language on the web.